gsoft-inc/wl-web-configs/docs/postcss/configure-project.md

 export default defineConfig();
 ```

-### Predefined options
+## 3. Predefined options

-The `defineConfig(options)` function can be used as-is as shown in the previous examples, however, if you wish to customize the default configuration, the function also accept a few predefined options to help with that :point_down:
+The `defineConfig(options)` function can be used as-is as shown in the previous example, however, if you wish to customize the default configuration, the function also accept a few predefined options to help with that :point_down:

-#### `browsers`
+### `browsers`

 - **Type**: `string | string[]`
-- **Default**: When available, will read the supported browser versions from the closest `.browserslistrc` file
+- **Default**: When available, will load the supported browser versions from the closest `.browserslistrc` file

 Set `postcss-preset-env` [browsers option](https://github.com/csstools/postcss-plugins/tree/main/plugin-packs/postcss-preset-env#browsers).